Wiki-TabNER: Integrating Named Entity Recognition into Wikipedia Tables: Evaluation

-For the evaluation we use the presented benchmark dataset Wiki-TabNER, described in section \ref{wikitabner_dataset}.
+Our evaluation aims to demonstrate the application of the proposed dataset for within table NER task, using LLMs.
+The intent is to highlight the challenging nature of the dataset but also to uncover its limitations.
+To achieve this, we concentrate on the span-based predictions extracted by the model.
+This process includes a comparison between the sequence of tuples that represent annotated entities in the ground truth and the sequence of tuples generated by the LLMs.
+Our goal is to determine the quantity of exact matches present in these two sequences.
+To quantify the performance of our model, we use the F1-score as evaluation metric. \paragraph{\textbf{Dataset}} For the evaluation we use the Wiki-TabNER dataset, described in Section \ref{wikitabner_dataset}.
+Although models are currently not trained or fine-tuned on this dataset, the dataset is split into train and test sets for future model training.
+Additionally, we use the train set to sample k-shot examples when prompting the LLMs.
+During evaluation, we provide a complete table from the test set as input to the model and we use the ground truth annotations for assessment.
 Initially, we conducted experiments on a test set of randomly chosen $2000$ tables.
-However, these experiments took a considerable amount of time to complete and we noticed that there is no significant change in the metrics after the $600$-th table.
+However, these experiments took a considerable amount of time to complete, and we noticed that there is no significant change in the metrics after the 600th table.
 Hence, we decided to evaluate on a smaller test set consisting of $600$ tables.
-We show the comparison of the execution times with the initial experiments in Table \ref{tab:time_execution}.
+We show the execution times and results from the initial experiments in Figure \ref{tab:time_execution}.